agiwunderlich/About-Me/README.md

 # About Me

-I've accomplished complete web development Bootcamps on Udemy </br>  including HTML, CSS, Bootstrap, Javascript, jQuery, and React. </br>
-Although these courses covered basic backend and database competences, </br>  I continued my learning journey with MySQL and Python classes. </br>
+Welcome to my GitHub page!
+I'm excited to share with you my journey in becoming a skilled developer and data analyst.
+I have completed several Udemy courses in frontend development and data analytics, covering a broad range of topics - HTML, CSS, Bootstrap, Javascript, jQuery and React.
+In addition to basic backend and database competencies, I have further expanded my knowledge by delving into mySQL and Python.
+Throughout my learning journey, I have also acquired valuable skills in using Git for version control.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=agiwunderlich&hide=glsl,ejs)](https://github.com/agiwunderlich/github-readme-stats)

-I'm highly motivated in learning new things, and always take responsibility for my own professional development. </br> My skills are more like self-acquired knowledge and not working experience, but I strongly believe that if you are passionate about something, your productivity level increases significantly.
+I'm highly motivated in learning new things, and always take responsibility for my own professional development.
+I believe that continuous learning is the key to success, and I am committed to expanding my skillset and staying up-to-date with the latest technologies.
+Feel free to explore my GitHub repositories to see some of the projects I have worked on and the skills I have developed.
+Thank you for visiting my page, and I look forward to connecting with you!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=agiwunderlich&show_icons=true&theme=swift)](https://github.com/agiwunderlich/github-readme-stats)